Lee Barnes

 Lee Stratford Barnes (July 16, 1906 – December 28, 1970) was an American athlete from Utah who competed in the men's pole vault.
 He was born in Salt Lake City, Utah and died in Oxnard, California.

 Barnes attended the University of Southern California in Los Angeles.
-He competed in Athletics at the 1924 Summer Olympics in Paris and won gold, beating fellow American polevaulter Glen Graham, who received silver.
+He competed in Athletics at the 1924 Summer Olympics in Paris and won gold, beating fellow American pole vaulter Glenn Graham, who received silver.

 Barnes has the honor of being the only known stunt double for silent film star Buster Keaton during Keaton's independent years of film making.
 In Keaton's 1927 feature College, Barnes performed a pole vault through an open upper-story window.